AnaValente/DNA-methylation-analysis/README.md

 - Per base methylation metrics (.bedGraph)
 - Differentially methylated regions (.bedGraph)
 - Correlation matrix and PCA (.png)
-- Heatmap with signature differences between the controls and samples (.pdf)
+- Heatmap with signature differences between the controls and samples (.png)
 - Genomic distribution across the **hg38 reference genome** of CpGs with different methylation frequencies between samples and controls (.png)
 - Genomic distribution across the **hg38 reference genome** of differentially methylated regions (.png)
 - Closest RefSeq genes **(version from 2023-11-24)** to the differentially methylated regions (.txt/.bedGraph)
 - Venn diagram of the closest genes **(only if two or more samples were used as input)** (.png)

 ![image](https://i.ibb.co/80RgK03/test.png)

+> [!NOTE]
+> This pipeline uses by default the hg38 reference genome.
+Other reference genomes can be used but the genomic regions output will be skipped.

 # Install conda environment